Veeeetzzzz/pest-control-management-system/README.md

 ## To do

-Update Azure AD component with new URL
+Azure Entra SSO set up 🟢
-Test redirect to dashboard view
+Test redirect to dashboard view 🟠

 ## Getting Started